graeme-winter/dials_tutorials/ccp4-dls-2024/README.md

 [Simple tutorial](./WORKFLOW.md) takes you through some of the basic steps.

 [The more interesting](./COWS_PIGS_PEOPLE.md) tutorial takes you through some multi-crystal analysis.

+[An even more interesting](./MULTI_LATTICE.md) tutorial which looks at multiple lattices.